Hibouglorieux/OwlCards/README.md

+# OwlCards

-OwlCards is a mod for ROUNDS
+Owlcards is a mod for ROUNDS

 It adds a new ressource named Soul to reroll your cards during card selection or get an extra pick.